Comparing Profire Energy (PFIE) and Its Rivals

 |2.40

-As a group, “Oil & gas field machinery” companies have a potential downside of 1.25%.
-Given Profire Energy’s peers stronger consensus rating and higher possible upside, analysts clearly believe Profire Energy has less favorable growth aspects than its peers.
+As a group, “Oil & gas field machinery” companies have a potential downside of 3.14%.
+Given Profire Energy’s competitors stronger consensus rating and higher possible upside, analysts plainly believe Profire Energy has less favorable growth aspects than its competitors.

 Summary

-Profire Energy peers beat Profire Energy on 9 of the 13 factors compared.
+Profire Energy competitors beat Profire Energy on 9 of the 13 factors compared.

 About Profire Energy